These chewy pecan, cherry and chocolate filled vegan and gluten-free blondies are as irresistible as they are easy to make.

 - ⅓ cup/ 80g chopped chocolate or chocolate chunks

-- 2 Tablespoons/20g dried cherries
+- 2 Tablespoons/20g dried cherries (optional)

 Instructions

-- Preheat the oven to 350 degrees Fahrenheit.
-Place the pecans on a parchment lined baking sheet in a single layer.
+- If using, place the pecans on a parchment lined baking sheet in a single layer.
 Bake for about 5 to 7 minutes or until fragrant and just starting to brown.
 Set aside to cool then coarsely chop.

 - In a large bowl combine the cashew butter, maple syrup, coconut sugar, coconut oil and vanilla extract.
 Stir until smooth.

-Stir in salt baking soda, almond flour and tapioca flour until well incorporated (dough will be stiff).
-Mix in chopped pecans, chocolate chunks and dried cherries. - Press dough into a parchment lined 8x8 inch square pan.
-Bake for 18-20 minutes, until edges are set.
+- Stir in salt baking soda, almond flour and tapioca flour until well incorporated (dough will be stiff).
+Mix in chopped pecans, chocolate chunks and dried cherries.

 - Remove from oven, let cool completely on a wire rack before cutting.
-Store in an airtight container
+Store in an airtight container at room temperature for up to a week.

 Notes